Best Adjustable Dumbbells | Helping You Choose

 Listen to Your Body

-Listen to your body when you’re exercising and even after.
-Soreness with some muscle fatigue is fine, but stinging pain is not.
+Listen to what your body says when exercising and even afterwards.
+Soreness with some related muscle fatigue is okay, but stinging pain is not acceptable.

-Distinguish between ordinary working muscle discomfort and pain that is an alarm signal for injury.
-In doubt, err on the side of caution and stop.
+Discriminate between normal exercise muscle soreness and soreness that is an alert signal for injury.
+In uncertainty, err on the safe side and cease.

 Stay Hydrated

-Drink water before exercise, during exercise, and after exercise.
-Your body will then be aided in heat regulation, nutrient transport, and exercise energy level.
+Drink water prior to exercising, when exercising, and after exercising.
+Your body will then be aided in heat control, delivery of nutrients, and level of exercise energy.

 Use a Spotter When Necessary

-For overhead or weight lying, a spotter would be beneficial.
-Your fitness partner, buddy, or kin can serve as your spotter.
+For overhead lying or weight lying, a spotter would be ideal.
+Your family member, buddy, or workout partner can be your spotter.

-Your spotter will provide assistance when you are stuck underneath a weight and prevent accidents.
+Your spotter will save you from being stuck under a weight and prevent accidents from occurring.

 Taking Care of Your Adjustable Dumbbells